leandrolima-nyc/SnapmakerJ1/readme.md

 Unzip the file into a path that contains no space.
 For example: <br />
 **windows**		$ *D:\smfix\smfix-win64.exe*<br />
 **Mac**				$ *~/Applications/PrusaSlicer/smfix-darwin-arm64*

+>You may have to change the permission for in terminal with the following command: <br />
+chmod 755 *~/Applications/PrusaSlicer/smfix-darwin-arm64*

 On Prusaslicer, click **Print Settings (Expert)** > **Output Options**, and enter the path above into the Post-processing scripts input box.